zingimmick/laravel-query-builder/README.md

 // uri: /api/users?is_visible=true
 // sql: select * from "users" where "is_visible" = true limit 16 offset 0
 // uri: /api/users?is_visible=true,false
-// sql: select * from "users" where "is_visible" = true limit 16 offset 0
+// sql: select * from "users" where "is_visible" in (true, false) limit 16 offset 0
 QueryBuilder::fromBuilder(User::class, $request)
     ->enableFilters(Filter::exact('is_visible')->withCast(CastType::BOOLEAN))
     ->simplePaginate();